Have you ever wondered what the difference is between a cheap dress shirt and an expensive one?

 Both shirts have a poplin weave.
 The Brooks Brothers shirt’s material, however, is thicker and less translucent.
 The Brooks Brothers material all round seems to be a much brighter, vibrant white.
 With the H&M shirt, you can see the outline of an undershirt, even if it’s white.
 I haven’t worn the H&M shirt that often, but it looks like its almost pilling on the shoulder area.

-The H&M shirt would have an opacity of 2 on the scale above, whereas the Brooks Brothers shirt would be somewhere between a 3 and a 4.
+The H&M shirt would have an opacity of 2 on the scale above, whereas the Brooks Brothers shirt would be about a 3 or 4.

 I will note that not all Brooks Brothers shirts are made from the same material.
 While purchasing the Milano Fit Spread Collar Dress Shirt, I also purchased another Milano Fit dress shirt with French cuffs.
 I was surprised to see that material shirt with French cuffs was much thinner, and just felt cheaper – it would be a 2 on the opacity scale above.